townsend75/Portfolio-4/README.md

 - Better planning capabilities through advance knowledge of bookings on any particular day

 - Ability to see registered users and contact them ( possibly also for advertising purposes depending on permissions)

+## Agile Planning

+This project was developed using agile methodologies.
+Since the scope of the project was not huge in terms of user stories, I decided against using epics and milestones, concentrating instead on user stories on a Kanban board.
+The Kanban board can be found [here](../Portfolio-4/static/images/Kanban%20board.png)

 ## User Stories